 Whether you are looking for part time work or seeking to earn extra spending money, iWriter is a perfect way to make money writing articles.
 You are able to write at your own pace, which puts you in control of how much work you do and how money you earn.
 Once your account is approved, you can begin accepting writing requests immediately.

-Unlike sites like Hubpages, iWriter and other popular writing hubs, not a lot of people know about Writers.ph.
-The way they work is simple; they pay their writers to work on orders they receive from clients.
+Unlike sites like HubPages, iWriter and other popular writing hubs, not a lot of people know about Writers.ph.
+The way the site works is simple; they pay their writers to work on orders they receive from clients.

 You could say that Writers.ph is a stricter version of iWriter.
-You need to deliver your articles within the timeframe.
-If you fail, though, you will not get paid for your work.
+You need to deliver your articles within a timeframe.
+If you fail to do so then you will not get paid for your work.

 But let me assure you that this site is legit.
 If your articles get accepted by the clients, you will be paid for your work.

 Do you live in India?
-Are you tech savvy?
+Are you tech-savvy?
 Are you good with words?
-If the answer to above questions is yes, then you are in luck.
+If you answer "yes" to these questions then you are in luck.

-Techulator is an Indian tech side that not only pays you a small upfront fee for your articles, it also allows you to earn through Adsesne and Infolinks.
-Once your article is approved by mods, which might take a couple of days, they would reward you some points and cash.
-Approval also makes it eligible for Adsesnse and Infolinks ads.
+Techulator is an Indian tech site that not only pays you a small upfront fee for your articles, but it also allows you to earn through Adsense and Infolinks.
+Once your article is approved by mods (which might take a couple of days) then you are awarded some points and cash.
+Approval also makes it eligible for Adsense and Infolinks ads.
 On top of that, there are always weekly and monthly contents going on that are guaranteed to make you some extra money.

 Payment is swift and easy.
-Just upload an invoice on the website and they’ll credit the amount in your bank account within 2-3 days.
+Just upload an invoice on the website, and they’ll credit the amount in your bank account within 2 to 3 days.

 If you are not good with English, but still want a place to start somewhere, Techulator should be your best bet.

-Redgage allows you to aggregate all your social content at one place and get paid for it at the same time.
-The upside is, you don’t have to work much or work at all.
+RedGage allows you to aggregate all of your social content in one place and while you get paid.
+The upside is that you don’t have to work much if at all.
 Just share your content here that you were already sharing on other websites for free, and watch the money rolling into your account.

-Now, your earnings depend upon the popularity of that content, but you’ll be paid per 1000 impressions.
+Your earnings depend upon the popularity of that content, but you’ll be paid per 1000 impressions.
 Of course, getting the traffic won’t be easy.
-However, if you already have a huge following on social media sites, getting a decent traffic shouldn’t be that difficult.
+However, if you already have a huge following on social media sites then getting a decent traffic shouldn’t be that difficult.